 Archaeology of the site shows that the rooms of the cabins were much larger in the 1770s than in the 1790s.
 Earlier houses for enslaved laborers had a two-room plan, one family per room, with a single, shared doorway to the outside.
 But from the 1790s on, all rooms/families had independent doorways.
 Most of the cabins are free-standing, single-room structures.
-At Jefferson's direction, he was buried on the grounds, in an area now designated as the Monticello Cemetery.
-The cemetery is owned by the Monticello Association, a society of his descendants through Martha Wayles Skelton Jefferson.
+At Jefferson's direction, he was buried on the grounds in an area now designated as the Monticello Cemetery.
+The Monticello Association owns the cemetery, a society of his descendants through Martha Wayles Skelton Jefferson.

-He designed the main house using neoclassical design and reworking the design through much of his presidency integrating numerous ideas of his own.
-Situated on the summit of an 850-foot the name Monticello derives from Italian meaning "little mountain".
+He designed the main house using neoclassical design and reworked the design through much of his presidency, integrating numerous ideas of his own.
+Situated on the summit of an 850-foot, the name Monticello derives from the Italian meaning "little mountain."
 Along a prominent lane adjacent to the house, Mulberry Row, the plantation came to include numerous outbuildings for specialized functions, e.g., a nailery; quarters for enslaved Africans who worked in the home; gardens for flowers, produce, and Jefferson's experiments in plant breeding—along with tobacco fields and mixed crops.
-Cabins for enslaved Africans who worked in the fields were farther from the mansion, out of Jefferson's sight both literally and figuratively.
+Cabins for enslaved Africans who worked in the fields were farther from the mansion, literally and figuratively out of Jefferson's sight.

 By the time of Jefferson's death, some enslaved families had labored and lived for four generations at Monticello.
 Jefferson recorded his strategy for employing their children in his Farm Book.
 Until the age of 10, children served as nurses.
 When the plantation grew tobacco, children were at a good height to remove and kill tobacco worms from the crops.
 Once he began growing wheat, fewer people were needed to maintain the crops, so Jefferson established manual trades.